ayushgoel/ayushgoel.github.io/README.md

 Creating a post
 -

+Some helper scripts have been added to ease the process of creating the markdown for post with front matter already added.

 1. Add the markdown file in [_posts][_posts] folder.
 2. Alternatively, use [publish.sh](publish.sh) to convert a simple markdown to a post and add tags to it.